ckuelker/pankyll-documentation/en_US/Documentation/Features/default.md

 to be used.
 For example the `page_type: doc` uses the `themes/NAME/layouts/doc/index.html` as a template to render the page.
 (Replace `NAME` with name of the used [theme].
-There are cases in which almost all pages of a given web site are of one type.
+There are cases in which almost all pages of a given website are of one type.
 Rather forcing to add a `page_type:` in every page front matter, this default value sets the page type for pages without a `page_type:` in the front matter.
 The possible values are dependent on the theme.
 Every theme can define as many page types as the theme wants.